marianabuhazi/esp/tools/newsocgen/README.md

 Above is a screenshot of the GUI that demonstrates the checking on clicking "Generate SoC Configuration File".

 ## To do

 - Add descriptions of other files in this `README.md`
-- From cryo-ai branch, full implement:
+- From cryo-ai branch, fully implement:
   - CPU section: FPU
   - Peripherals section: UART, JTAG, Ethernet, SVGA
   - Debug Link section: IP, MAC Addresses